This page is about acupuncture for people with cancer. There is information about

 - Ask if they have indemnity insurance (in case of negligence)

-There is no single professional UK organisation that regulates acupuncturists.
+There is no single professional UK organisation that regulates acupuncture practice.
 There are several associations but there is no law that says acupuncturists have to join them.
 Most reputable acupuncturists belong to one of the organisations listed below.
 These organisations are working together and have made proposals to the Government about legal regulation of acupuncturists.

 There are a number of different organisations that acupuncturists can join.
 These are listed here, with details of how you can contact them.